 If you would like to do this, just visit our online membership page.

-On the Member's Area Login page, there is a red link that says “Forgot Login” on the upper right hand corner of your screen.
+On the Login page, there is a link that says “Forgot Your Password?" just below the login form.
 You can click that link to take you to the login name/password retrieval information.

 The emails we send out are not membership benefits, but emails that non-members as well as members receive, and everyone who receives it has requested to receive it.
 The membership database is managed separately from the newsletter/daily tips emails.
 To change this, go to any of the emails you receive from us.
 The last line says "unsubscribe/to be removed click here" and a link is indicated after.
 Click this link then look close to the top where it says "edit contact information".
 Here you can change your name as it appears on the emails, or the email address.
 You can also unsubscribe on this screen and then click Save.